rnelliott/PyNote/README.md

 - [JavaScript](https://developer.mozilla.org/bm/docs/Web/JavaScript)
 - [jQuery](https://jquery.com/) - for DOM manipulation.
 - [Bootstrap](https://getbpptstrap.com) - Bootstrap is used as the primary CSS framework.
-- [Django](https://www.djangoproject.com/) - MVT (Mode-View-Template) framweork used to build the application.
+- [Django](https://www.djangoproject.com/) - MVT (Mode-View-Template) framework used to build the application.
 - [PostgreSQL](https://www.postgresql.org/) - Relational database store for model data.
 - [Heroku](https://www.heroku.com/) - Platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 - [Travis-CI](https://travis-ci.com) - Test and deploy code projects.

 ## Deployment
-- The Django application and the PostgreSQL database are deployed to seperate Heroku instances.
+- The Django application and the PostgreSQL database are deployed to separate Heroku instances.

 - Testing is triggered via TravisCI upon PR's to the GitHub repository.